reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 Now, I would like you to evaluate the difference in the merqury results for the Hicanu purged run for your species, and for the merqury run for the purged *H. fuciforms*.
 Of course they are different species, and therefore results will be different.
 But there is more.
 Evaluate kmer completeness, QVs, erroneous kmer levels, BUSCO outpus and answer:

 18-) Which assemblies seem to be better taking into consideration the different metrics?
+Explain.

 19-) Why error rates, QVs and completeness vary between these species assemblies?